 The primary power circuits consist of a power supply module mounted on the tape unit baseplate and the power supply regulator circuits located on the tape control board.
-The power supply module supplies unregulated +36 volts to the reel servos, and unregulated ±17 volts to the reel servos, the capstan servos and the power supply regulator circuits.
-The power supply regulator circuits on the tape control board consist of four separate regulator circuits which supply +10 volt, +5 volt, -10 volt and -5 volt outputs.
-In addition, the power supply regulator circuits also provide a reset (PSET) signal to the tape unit control circuits.
-Detailed circuit descriptions are contained in paragraph 4-36.
+The power supply module supplies unregulated \pm 36 volts to the reel servos, and unregulated \pm 17 volts to the reel servos, the capstan servos and the power supply regulator circuits.
+The power supply regulator circuits on the tape control board consist of four separate regulator circuits which supply \pm 10 volt, \pm 5 volt, -10 volt and -5 volt outputs.
+In addition, the power supply regulator circuit also provide a reset (PSET) signal to the tape unit control circuits.
+Detailed circuit descriptions are contained in paragraph 4-40.